-The location of designated sites in relation to the proposed new connection from the Moneypoint to Dunstown 400kV line to the Coolnabacky Substation is presented in Figure 6.1.
-Summary details of those sites that occur within 5 km of the line route are presented in Table 6.7.
+The location of designated sites in relation to the proposed new connection from the Moneypoint to Dunstown 400kV line to the Coolnabacky Substation is presented in Figure 8.1.
+Summary details of those sites that occur within 5 km of the line route are presented in Table 8.7.

-The closest designated area to the substation site is Timahoe Eskers proposed Natural Heritage Area (pNHA) and National Nature Reserve (NR), located ca 400 m to the South (at its nearest point).
+The closest designated area to the substation site is Timahoe Eskers proposed Natural Heritage Area (pNHA) and National Nature Reserve (NR), located c.
+0.4km to the South (at its nearest point).

-The nearest cSAC to the proposed line route is the Ballyprior Grasslands cSAC located ca 3.5 km to the East (at its nearest point), while the River Barrow and River Nore cSAC is located ca 4.2 km downstream to the East.
+The nearest cSAC to the proposed line route is the Ballyprior Grasslands cSAC located c.
+3.5 km to the East (at its nearest point), while the River Barrow and River Nore cSAC is located c.
+4.2 km downstream to the East.

-The nearest designated SPA to the line route is The River Nore SPA (Site Code: 4233) located approximately 13.5 km South-west at its nearest point.
+The nearest designated SPA to the line route is the River Nore SPA (Site Code: 4233) located approximately 13.5 km South-west at its nearest point.
 The qualifying interest of the SPA is breeding Kingfisher.